Find more content from Around The Lens.

 What’s a user to do?
 Laptops don’t exactly fit in a bowl of rice (a last-ditch effort that won’t work anyway!).
 Thankfully, there are a few steps you can immediately take to mitigate the damage caused by water spillage on a MacBook.
 Follow these eight steps if you’re dealing with a Mac with water damage.

-When a MacBook is water damaged, safety is your number one concern.
+When a MacBook is water damaged, safety should be your number one concern.
 Water and electricity don’t mix, so start by unplugging the charger from the wall.
 Then, remove the charger from the computer.
 If your MacBook wasn’t plugged in, skip directly to step #2.

 Completely powering down your computer plays a huge role in preventing long-term Mac water damage.
 Further damage to the screen, CPU, and other vital circuits stops when the computer is off.
 Hold down the power button on the keyboard until your laptop completely powers down.